kamer-stack/khadija-portfolio/README.md

 ## 👩‍💻 About Me

 I'm Khadija — a Computer Science student at PUCIT, University of the Punjab (Class of 2028).
-I build projects across systems programming, game development, networking tools, and web development.
+I build projects across systems programming, game development, networking and security tools, and web development.

 Outside of code I'm a Teaching Assistant under Dr. Madiha Khalid, a national campus ambassador, and a cricket coordinator at PUCIT Sports Society.